 The severity of COVID-19 ranges from asymptomatic to critical illness.

 Mortality from COVID-19 in Australia has been significant.
 The AIHW report, Australia’s Health 2024, identified COVID-19 as one of the top 5 leading causes of mortality in Australia in 2022.
-The Australian Respiratory Surveillance Report – 30 December to 26 January 2025 reported that COVID-19 was the leading cause of acute respiratory infection mortality across 2022 – 2024. presents the number of deaths due to COVID-19, influenza and respiratory syncytial virus (RSV) in 2022, 2023 and 2024 (note that the scale of the y-axes vary across the graphs).
+The Australian Respiratory Surveillance Report – 30 December to 26 January 2025 reported that COVID-19 was the leading cause of acute respiratory infection mortality across 2022 – 2024.
+Figure 1 presents the number of deaths due to COVID-19, influenza and respiratory syncytial virus (RSV) in 2022, 2023 and 2024 (note that the scale of the y-axes vary across the graphs).

 Figure 1: Provisional numbers of acute respiratory infection-associated deathsa,b,c by month, year and respiratory infection, Australia, 2022 – November 2024